-In the year 1818, a request having been made to the Governor-in-chief, Sir John Sherbrooke, for leave to disinter the remains of General Montgomery, in order that they might be conveyed to New York, and there re-interred, His Excellency acceded to the request, which came to him on the part of Mrs. Montgomery, the widow of the General.
-Mr. Thompson gave the following affidavit of the facts in order to satisfy the surviving relations and friends of General Montgomery, that the remains which had been so disinterred after the lapse of forty-two years by the same hand that had interred them, were really those of the late General.
+In the year 1818, a request having been made to the Governor-in-chief, Sir John Sherbrooke, for leave to disinter the remains of General Montgomery, in order that they might be conveyed to New York, and there reinterred, His Excellency acceeded to the request, which came to him on the part of Mrs Montgomery, the widow of the General.
+Mr. Thompson gave the following affidavit of the facts in order to satisfy the surviving relations and friends of General Montgomery, that the remains which had been so disinterred after the lapse of forty two years by the same hand that had interred them, were really those of the late General.
 Mr. Thompson belonged to the army of Wolfe, in 1759.

-"I, James Thompson, of Quebec, in the Province of Lower Canada, do testify and declare-that I served in the capacity of an Assistant Engineer during the siege of this city, invaded during the years 1775 and 1776 by the American forces under the command of the late Major General Richard Montigomery.
-That in an attack made by the American troops under the immediate command of General Richard Montican troops under the immediate troops under the immediate troops under the immediate troops under the immediate troops under the immedia
+"I, James Thompson, of Quebec, in the Province of Lower Canada, do testify and declare-that I served in the capacity of an Assistant Engineer during the siege of this city, invaded during the years 1775 and 1776 by the American forces under command of the late Major General Richard Montgomery.
+That in an attack made by the American troops under the immediate command of General Montgomery, in the night of the 31st December, 1775, on a British post at the southernmost extremity of the city, near Près-de-Ville, the General received a mortal wound, and with him were killed

-"ral Montgomery, in the night of the 31st Decem-"ber, 1775, on a British post at the southernmost "extremity of the city, near Près-de-Ville, the Gene-"ral received a mortal wound, and with him were "killed his two Aides-de-Camp, McPherson and "Cheeseman, who were found in the morning of the "1stJanuary, 1776, almost covered with snow.
-That "Mrs. Prentice who kept an Hotel, at Quebec, and "with whom General Montgomery had previously "boarded, was brought to view the body after it was "placed in the Guard Room, and which she recogni-"zed by a particular mark, which he had on the side "of his head, to be the general's.
-That the body "was then conveyed to a house, (Gobert's,) by "order of Mr. Cramahé, who provided a genteel "coffin for the General's body, which was lined in-"side with flannel, and outside of it with black cloth.
-"That in the night of the 4th January, it was con-"veyed by me from Gobert's house, and was interred "six feet in front of the gate, within a wall that sur-"rounded a powder magazine near the ramparts "bounding on St. Lewis Gate.
-That the funeral ser-"vice was performed at the grave by the Reverend "Mr. de Montmolin, then Chaplain of the garrison.
-"That his two Aides-de-Camp were buried in their "clothes without any coffins, and that no person was "buried within twenty-five years of the General.
-"That I am positive and can testify and declare, "that the coffin of the late General Montgomery, "taken up on the morning of the 16th of the present "month of June 1818, is the identical coffin deposit-
+" his two Aides-de-Camp, McPherson and Cheeseman, " who were found in the morning of the 1st January, " 1776, almost covered with snow.
+That Mrs. Prentice " who kept an Hotel, at Quebec, and with whom Ge-"neral Montgomery had previously boarded, was " brought to view the body after it was placed in the "Guard Room, and which she recognized by a parti-"cular mark, which he had on the side of his head, " to be the general's.
+That the body was then con-" veved to a house, (Gobert's ') by order of Mr. Cra-" mahe, who provided a genteel coffin for the General's "body, which was lined inside with flannel, and out-" side of it with black clock.
+That in the night of the "4th January, it was conveyed by me from Gobert's "house and was interred six feet in front of the gate, "within a wall that surrounded a powder magazine " near the remparts bounding on St. Lewis Gate.
+That "the funeral service was performed at the grave by "the Revd.
+Mr. de Montmolin, then Chaplain of the "garrison.
+That his two Aides-de-Camp were buried "in their clothes without any coffins, and that no "person was buried within twenty five yards of the "General.
+That I am positive and can testify and "declare, that the coffin of the late General Montgo-"mery, taken up on the morning of the 15th of the "present month of June 1818, is the identical coffin "deposited by me on the day of his burial, and that "the present coffin contains the remains of the late "General.
+I do further testify and declare that subse-" quent to the finding of General Montgomery's body "I wore his sword, being lighter than my own, and

-^{} Gobert's house was at the corner of St. Lewis and St. Ursule streets, opposite the City Hall, St. Lewis Street.
+\ Gobert's house was at the corner of St. Lewis and St. Ursule streets, opposite the City Hall, St. Lewis Street.

-"ed by me on the day of his burial, and that the "present coffin contains the remains of the late General.
-I do further testify and declare that subsequent to the finding of General Montgomery's body, I wore his sword, being lighter than my own, and on going to the Seminary, where the American officers were lodged, they recognized the sword, which affected them so much, that numbers of them wept, in consequence of which I have never worn the sword since.
+"on going to the Seminary, where the American officers were lodged, they recognized the sword, which affected them so much that numbers of them wept, in consequence of which I have never worn the sword since.